Richard Brooks (journalist): Career

 Brooks worked as a HM Revenue and Customs tax inspector for 16 years up until 2005 specialising in international and corporate taxation.

 Since 2005, he has been a regular contributor to Private Eye.
 In 2008 Brooks was joint-winner of the Paul Foot Award for his investigation into the privatisation of the CDC Group.
 He is the author of The Great Tax Robbery: How Britain Became a Tax Haven for Fat Cats and Big Business (2013) and the co-author (with David Craig) of Plundering the Public Sector: How New Labour are letting consultants run off with £70 billion of our money (2006).
-With Andrew Bousfield, he was joint-winner again of the Paul Foot Award in 2014 for their investigations in Private Eye on bribery inShady Arabia and the Desert Fix.
+With Andrew Bousfield, he was joint-winner again of the Paul Foot Award in 2014 for their investigations in Private Eye on bribery in Shady Arabia and the Desert Fix.
 In 2018 Brooks published a new book, Bean Counters: The Triumph of Accountants and how they broke Capitalism.

 Richard Brooks is a digger and a troublemaker who niggles away at difficult subjects in a meticulous, punchy and highly effective way.